chrisdim/slp_ntua/README.md

 # Lab Project

 ## 1st Lab Exercise: Introduction to Language Representations
 The first part involves the creation of an English language Spellchecker using simple language models, based on OpenFST transducers enriched with language informartion.
-In the second part, pretrained word embeddings (Word2Vec Model, GloVe Embeddings) are used for the creation of a sentiment classifier for movie comments found in IMBD.
+In the second part, pretrained word embeddings (Word2Vec Model, GloVe Embeddings) are used for the creation of a sentiment classifier on text comments found in IMBD.